-When you see something labeled as a Vinyasa class you’ll notice transition, flow, etc. Hatha simply means putting movement to breath.
+When you see something labeled as a Vinyasa class you’ll notice transition, flow, and an overall cohesion of the practice through movement.
+Hatha simply means putting movement to breath.
 There are some similarities between Hatha and Vinyasa, such as: they use the same postures and they both require you to spend a significant time in standing poses compared to other styles.
 Their basic structure is also similar, linking movement with the breath.

 Over time, the term Hatha has become more synonymous with a strong physical practice that energetically encapsulates more stillness, precision and alignment while Vinyasa has been used to encapsulate a more physical practice that incorporates flow, rhythm, and breath.

-Let’s take a look at some of the traits that differentiate Vinyasa from the Hatha.
+Let’s take a look at some of the traits that differentiate Vinyasa from Hatha.

-As mentioned in Light in Yoga, the name Hatha can be translated from Sanskrit to mean ‘Sun & Moon’, taken from Ha (sun) and Tha (moon).
+As mentioned in Light on Yoga, the name Hatha can be translated from Sanskrit to mean “Sun & Moon,” taken from Ha (sun) and Tha (moon).
 The classical understanding of Hatha is a little different from today’s interpretation.
 In modern understanding, Hatha yoga has been more defined as a specific style of yoga practice which includes precision, alignment, stability, grounding, strength and flexibility.
 Hatha yoga is considered more accessible to start and is a great place for beginners to get familiar with how-to do yoga poses.